abhinav284/abhinav284/README.md

 ### 🧑‍💼 About Me

-🎓 I'm a recent B.Tech graduate in Computer Science & Engineering (AI & ML) from CV Raman Global University with a CGPA of 8.73.
+🎓 I'm a B.Tech graduate in Computer Science & Engineering with a specialization in Artificial Intelligence and Machine Learning.
 🌍 Based in Kishanganj, Bihar, India.
 💡 Passionate about building smart solutions using AI, Machine Learning, and Software Engineering.
 📚 I love exploring new technologies, contributing to real-world projects, and continuously learning.